List of departments of the government of Punjab, India

 This is a list of Departments of the Government of Punjab, India.
 For a historical list of ministers who have served in the Punjab government see List of ministers in the Government of Punjab, India.
 For a list of current ministers see Bhagwant Mann ministry.
+The Indian government's integrated online directory lists 39 departments.
+The Punjab state government web portal lists 53 departments.